 It is recommended that applicants have GRE scores greater than the fiftieth percentile on the verbal and quantitative sections and a 4.5 or above on the writing section.

 According to the practices of the Graduate School at Penn State, admission to the Ph.D. program is a two-stage process.
-First, the initial application to the Department for permission to enter the graduate program; and second, the Candidacy Examination to enter the doctoral program as a doctoral candidate.
+First, the initial application to the Department for permission to enter the graduate program; and second, the qualifying exam to enter the doctoral program as a doctoral candidate.